-- BPP Law School, London (Legal Practice Course with commendation 2012; Graduate Diploma in Law 2010); Lomonosov Moscow State University (Diploma in Law cum laude 1997, with a specialization in Civil Procedure Rules)
+- BPP Law School, London (Legal Practice Course with commendation 2012; Graduate Diploma in Law 2010); Lomonosov Moscow State University (Diploma in Law cum laude 1997, with a specialty in Civil Procedure Rules)

-- Russian qualified lawyer and solicitor of the Senior Courts of England and Wales
+- Solicitor of the Senior Courts of England and Wales; Lawyer, Russia